Maedeabm/Maedeabm/README.md

 - **Professional Journey**: Spent two years in fintech as a data scientist, and 2 years in healthcare as a data analyst.
 I was a mathematics tutor expert in statiostical and limear Algebra.

 - **Education**: I hold a BSc and MSc in Biomedical Engineering, as well as a professional diploma in Artificial Intelligence from the Université du Québec à Montréal.

+## Maedeh Abbasi – CV
+You can download my latest resume [here]().

 ## What I Bring to the Table
 - **Machine Learning**: I did several projects related with machine learning in finance, biotech and telecommunication.